 - Melted Chocolate: Super simple — all you’re going to do is place chocolate bars on top of the baked crust layer.
-You can, of course, use dark chocolate for a more grownup s’mores bar, but I went with good old fashioned milk chocolate Hershey bars, to recreate the s’mores of my youth.
+You can, of course, use dark chocolate for a more grownup s’mores bar, but I went with good old fashioned milk chocolate Hershey bars.

 - Mini Marshmallows: You’ll want to go small here — jumbo marshmallows won’t give an even surface coverage and sit so tall, they won’t develop that gooey, stringy texture you expect from a s’more.

 - More Graham Cracker Crust: Unlike a true s’more, this isn’t a full covering.
 Just take some of the reserved crust and drop it on top.
 As it bakes, it will spread enough to provide some covered spots to hold your s’mores bar without grabbing it by the sticky marshmallows.